There is someone lies dead in the bushes,

 with me.
 The rest of the world can kiss my ass!'

-the injection, he turned stiller,
+the lethal injection, Johnny soon turned stiller;

-couldn't scream nor breathe nor shiver
+he couldn't scream nor moan nor breathe nor shiver

-till the toxin's work was done,
+until the executioner's work was done,

 twelve years before they captured Bryson's killer

-was talking to the man accused of burning
+were talking to the man accused of burning

 his children: Cameron Todd Willingham.

-without evidence, I wonder?
+their suspects without evidence, I wonder?

-Will the system keep on spilling
+Will the medieval system keep on spilling

-innocent blood to please the crowd,
+innocent blood to please and scare the crowd,

 or close a case, or cover up a blunder? -